pranjay-poddar/Dev-Geeks/c_projects/Prim's Algorithm/README.md

 </p>

-<h2 id="scope">Approach</h2>
+<h2 id="scope">Minimum Spanning Tree</h2>
  <p align="justify">
- As the definition for greedy approach states, we need to find the best optimal solution locally to figure out the global optimal solution.
-The inputs taken by the algorithm are the graph G {V, E}, where V is the set of vertices and E is the set of edges.
-   The shortest path of graph G starting from one vertex returning to the same vertex is obtained as the output.
+Minimum spanning tree can be defined as the spanning tree in which the sum of the weights of the edge is minimum.
+The weight of the spanning tree is the sum of the weights given to the edges of the spanning tree.
 </p>

 <h2 id="assump"> Algorithm</h2> <p align="justify">